rvedam/rvedam.github.io/content/posts/new-site.md

 date: 2021-05-31T14:18:46-06:00
 ---

 Hello blogosphere!
-Sorry for the long delay 3 year gap from my last post.
+Sorry for the long 3 year gap from my last post.
 After a long break during which I completed graduate school as well as starting a couple of other study groups for Atlanta Functional Programming, I decided to get back into the blogging game.
 During this time, looking at